WyldnerPina/WyldnerPina/README.md

 </table> -->

 <div text-align="justify">
-<p>I’m a programmer passionate about technology and continuous learning.
-I value clear communication, teamwork, and critical thinking to turn ideas into effective solutions.
-I bring resilience to challenges and empathy to keep the user at the heart of every decision.</p>
+<p>I’m a developer who’s always learning and looking for better ways to solve problems.
+I value good communication, teamwork, and keeping things organized so the work flows naturally.
+I like to approach challenges with calm and focus, and I try to understand the user’s perspective before jumping into code.
+I’m always improving my technical and soft skills to deliver something that really makes sense in the end.</p>
 </div>

 ---